caraml-dev/turing/engines/experiment/docs/developer_guide.md

 ### Experiment Manager

+Experiment Managers in Turing can either be `Standard` or `Custom`.

+Standard Experiment Managers can take advantage of the default user interface offered by Turing (for configuring and viewing experiment info in routers), by implementing the Standard APIs.
+In turn, these APIs constrain the engine to adhere to the concepts and terminology defined by Turing.

+Custom Experiment Managers, on the other hand, have greater flexibility in all aspects.
+They are fully in control of how the data is stored in the DB, as well as how they are processed and applied to the routers and thus, are not required adopt the concepts defined by Turing.
+However, custom engines require that a user interface be implemented which can be invoked in appropriate workflows in Turing.

+More details on the two types of managers are below.

+#### Standard Experiment Manager

+##### API
-Experiment runners are required to implement the methods in the `ExperimentManager` interface.
+The experiment managers are required to implement the methods in the `StandardExperimentManager` interface.
 Not all methods in the interface may be required by all experiment engines.
 For example, an experiment engine that does not support authN/authZ need not implement `ListClients`.
-For this purpose, the `manager` package provides a `NewBaseExperimentManager()` constructor to create a base experiment manager with default implementations, that can be composed into other concrete implementations of the interface.
+For this purpose, the `manager` package provides a `NewBaseStandardExperimentManager()` constructor to create a base experiment manager with default implementations, that can be composed into other concrete implementations of the interface.

 The primary data types associated with the management of experiments may be visualized with the following UML diagram.